romeojulietthotel/tiny-web-server/README.md

 Non-features
 ------------

-1. No security check
+1. This server is meant to be run on a trusted network and accessed only by trusted clients.
+So there are no thoughts here to make it secure or operate via TLS, etc., etc., etc. Running it on a public internet would be a dumb thing to do.

 Usage
 -----

-`tiny <port>`, opens a server in the current directory, port default to 9999, just like `python -m SimpleHTTPServer`
+`tiny <port>`, starts a server in the current directory, port defaults to 9999.
+This server is meant to be similar to running `python2 -m SimpleHTTPServer` or
+`python3 -m http.server`

+Then point your browser at http://0.0:9999

 I use it as a lightweight File Browser.